ararslan/julia-release-miscellany/README.md

 This repository is for notes, scripts, and whatever else I've found handy for making Julia releases over the years.
 Hopefully others who make releases will also find it handy.
-Note that the contents here reflect the state of play as of 2022-08-17, where 1.6 is LTS and 1.8.0 is coming out today, replacing 1.7 as stable.
+Note that the contents here reflect the state of play as of 2023-01-12, where 1.6 is LTS and 1.8.5 is the current stable version.
 If you're reading this and you haven't seen any commits since then, note that what you're reading may be out of date.